-A former chief justice, a civil rights advocate, and a physician are among the 2022 Alumni Achievement Award recipients who will be recognized during an awards celebration in late April.
+A former chief justice, a civil rights advocate, and a physician are among the 2022 Alumni Achievement Award recipients who will be recognized during an awards celebration on May 12.

 The Hon.
 Leigh Ingalls Saufley ‘76 was chosen to receive the Alumni Career Award.
 Saufley was the first woman to serve as Maine’s Chief Justice of the Maine Supreme Judicial Court.
 She is currently dean of the University of Maine School of Law.

 James Varner ’57 is the recipient of the Humanitarian Award.
 Besides his work in education and community planning, Varner founded and served as president of the Maine Human Rights Coalition.
 He was also instrumental in bringing the Martin Luther King, Jr. annual event to the UMaine campus.